What You Will Learn in This Article

 Essential oils are helpful to add, but they won’t work alone.
 Try adding oregano, clove, lemon, sage, and thyme essential oils.
 Contrary to popular belief (or marketing of it), tea tree oil isn’t the most effective disinfecting oil.

 Still, many of us are struggling to find the ingredients to make hand sanitizer at home, or can’t find a clean brand in stock.
-That’s why I launched Wellena Hand Sanitizer.
+That’s why I created Wellena Hand Sanitizer.

 Our hand sanitizer is simply 70% ethanol (10% higher than the CDC minimum requirement), plus glycerine and xanthan gum to prevent separation – and nothing else.
 These ingredients are so safe that you’ll also see them in food products like stevia glycerite and gluten free baked goods.
 When you use this sanitizer, you can rest easy, knowing that you are using something that is free of hormone-disrupting and cancer-causing chemicals.
 After all, if you’re using a hand sanitizer or sanitizer as often as recommended, you’re putting large quantities of whatever is in it into your body.
 The skin, as we know, is wonderfully absorbant, and whatever goes on your skin goes into your bloodstream.

 Home Cleaning Solution: Water and Vinegar (or Ethanol)